By Kate, Lead Writer

 Yet another study called the water “biologically unstable” and showed that it is a potential breeding ground for bacteria…which is kind of the opposite of what we’re going for.

-Although it doesn’t matter as much, the perception of the water as “fresh” was lower with RO water, and adding back minerals (especially calcium) increase the perception of freshness and taste. (source)
+Although it doesn’t matter as much, the perception of the water as “fresh” was lower with RO water, and adding back minerals (especially calcium) increased the perception of freshness and taste.
+(6)

 The water is also tough on pipes, and can leach minerals from them…which may be minerals you don’t want in your water.
 Many pipes have iron, some old ones still have lead….
 At any rate, this is not ideal.

 RO water also wastes a lot of water because the system requires flushing and can’t all be properly filtered.

 As a side note, we’ve had RO water in bottles for a while and I always feel so much thirstier when I drink it…it feels wrong…which is what started me researching why that might be.
 It’s likely because it is leaching minerals from the body…creating a deficiency of electrolytes and vitamins…and harming health over time.